kserve/website/docs/modelserving/v1beta1/amd/README.md

 - You have a machine with a modern version of Docker (>=18.09) and sufficient disk space to build the image
 - You have a Kubernetes cluster set up
 - KServe has been installed on the Kubernetes cluster
-- Some familliarity with Kubernetes / KServe
+- Some familiarity with Kubernetes / KServe

 Refer to the installation instructions for these tools to install them if needed.

-## Setting Up the Image
+## Set Up the Image

 This example uses the [AMD ZenDNN](https://developer.amd.com/zendnn/) backend to run inference on TensorFlow models.
 To build a Docker image for the AMD Inference Server that uses this backend, download the `TF_v2.9_ZenDNN_v3.3_C++_API.zip` package from ZenDNN.
 You must agree to the EULA to download this package.
-You will need a modern version of Docker (at least 18.09) to build this image.
+You need a modern version of Docker (at least 18.09) to build this image.

 ```bash
 # clone the inference server repository